-Through our masterclass series, we regularly invite world'class artists and curators to explain their work and engage in critical dialogue with the students.
+- We regularly invite world-class artists and curators to explain their work and engage in critical dialogue with our students.
 This allows you to develop a wider understanding of the contemporary art scene and how your work sits within the professional art world.

 The programme is made up of three components: